- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Feedings can also be given with large syringes instead of bags and tubing.
 Be sure you are comfortable using whichever method you are taught.

 - Check the skin around the tubes each day for redness, drainage, or skin problems.

 - Change the tape at the NG tube every other day.
-Be sure the skin around the nose and nostril is not sore, red, or painful.
+Be sure the nostril and skin around the nose is not sore, red, or painful.

 - Always keep the feeding tubes securely taped in place.
-If the tube seems to be coming out, tape it in place, and do not use it.
-Call your doctor or home health nurse to find out what needs to be done.
+If the tube seems to be coming out, tape it in place but don’t use it.
+Call your cancer team or home health nurse to find out what needs to be done.

 - Weigh yourself each day and write down dates and weights.

 - Be sure you know how to turn the oxygen on and off and set the flow rate.
 Never increase the oxygen flow above the prescribed level.